Zennoon/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20-hiago: The script uses the tr command with the -d option to delete the given characters, in this case c and C from the input

+21-reverse: The script uses the rev command to reverse the input string